-The person in physical possession of stock certificate.
+The person who is in physical possession of the stock certificate.

-4. How does the firm know who to pay the dividend to?
+4. How does the firm know who to pay the dividend?

-If a company pays out dividend and the owner has lent the stock, then the person who has borrowed the stock has to pay the actual owner.
+If a company pays out a dividend and the owner has lent the stock, then the person who has borrowed the stock has to pay the actual owner.
 Also, ownership is tracked by a transfer agent.

 5. What is the rate of return for a short seller?

-Short seller gets cash (interest) and has to pay dividends.
-So, rate of return = interest received – dividends paid.
+The short seller gets cash (interest) and has to pay dividends.
+So, the rate of return = interest received – dividends paid.

 6. What is a short squeeze?

 For example, there are 1 million genuine shares and 2 million IOU’s (hypothetical shares).
-If all 2 million IOUs are demanded at once then the short seller has to buy 1 million shares, which increases the price of the share and the short seller loses.
+If the stock owner demands all 2 million IOUs at once, then the short seller has to buy 1 million shares, which increases the price of the share and the short seller loses.

 7. Does the short seller pay interest on the borrowed stock?

 The short seller doesn’t pay interest, however, actual interest if disguised as a trading fee.

 8. What the effects of short selling on stock price?

-9. What is the effect on stock price with the issuance of new stock?
+9. What is the impact on stock price with the issuance of new stock?